Aztreonam: Side effects

 Reported side effects include injection site reactions, rash, and rarely toxic epidermal necrolysis.
 Gastrointestinal side effects generally include diarrhea and nausea and vomiting.
+Although C. difficile infection is a possible complication of aztreonam therapy, this antibiotic is associated with a low risk of developing C. difficile infection.
 There may be drug-induced eosinophilia.
 Because of the unfused beta-lactam ring there is somewhat lower cross-reactivity between aztreonam and many other beta-lactam antibiotics, and it may be safe to administer aztreonam to many patients with hypersensitivity (allergies) to penicillins and nearly all cephalosporins.
 There is a much lower risk of cross-sensitivity between aztreonam and other beta-lactam antibiotics than within other beta-lactam antibiotics.
 However, there is a higher chance of cross-sensitivity if a person is specifically allergic to ceftazidime, a cephalosporin.
 Aztreonam exhibits cross-sensitivity with ceftazidime due to a similar side chain.

 Mechanism of action

 Aztreonam is similar in action to penicillin.
 It inhibits synthesis of the bacterial cell wall, by blocking peptidoglycan crosslinking.
 It has a very high affinity for penicillin-binding protein-3 and mild affinity for penicillin-binding protein-1a.
 Aztreonam binds the penicillin-binding proteins of Gram-positive and anaerobic bacteria very poorly and is largely ineffective against them.
 Aztreonam is bactericidal, but less so than some of the cephalosporins.